-School experience is regarded as a critical element of the B. Ed. degree programme.
+School experience is regarded as a critical element of the Bachelor in Education (Primary) (B.Ed.) degree programme and the Professional Masters in Education (Primary Teaching) (PME).
 It affords the student teacher the opportunity to observe best practice and to put into practice, in the classroom, the theory and content studied in the different curricular areas.
-Teaching Placement is supported by courses which direct the students in preparation requirements and focus attention on specific strategies for school observation, classroom management, integration and key teaching skills and competencies.
+School Placement is supported by courses which direct the students in preparation requirements and focus attention on specific strategies for school observation, classroom management, integration and key teaching skills and competencies.

 Student teachers are observed during their school experiences by a team of supervisors who have a two fold role in supporting and assessing the students.
 I extend my sincerest thanks to these supervisors for their commitment and dedication in ensuring that our students practice their skills and learn and develop their talents as teachers.

 These placements depend entirely on the support and goodwill of schools, principal teachers and class teachers who support and guide our students as they go through their placements.
 This support is invaluable to us in ensuring that our pre-service programme is relevant and meaningful for our students in preparing them for the Irish classroom of today.
 I extend my heartfelt thanks to all those schools and teachers who welcome student teachers from MIE into their classrooms.
 Míle buíochas.

 I hope that the information contained in this section will be of interest and relevance to you and that it might clarify questions you might have.
 Should it not do so please contact us and we will endeavour to answer any questions you might have.